 Be careful with the use of automatic translations

 And the truth is that a poorly done translation will not be beneficial for your page ranking.
-So, it is essential to go for translators who can understand the context of what is being written.
-This is a good way to safeguard your reputation with local users right from the start.
+So, it is essential to go for translators who can understand the context of your text.
+This is an excellent way to safeguard your reputation with local users right from the start.

 Remember that in each country, the keywords and SERPs will vary.

 Regardless of whether Google’s algorithm works universally, the truth is that SERPs change according to the area.
-The results you will get when searching for a service in Italy will have nothing to do with those that appear if you make the same query in Canada.
+When searching for a service in Italy, the results you will get will have nothing to do with those that appear if you make the same query in Canada.

 You should start with SERP analysis if you are going to target a particular keyword in different countries.
 And you also have to look at the changes in the search volume of your target keywords.
-Depending on the location, possibly there will be terms that will serve better to meet the user intent even if the translation is not accurate.
+Depending on the location, there will possibly be terms that will better meet the user’s intent, even if the translation is inaccurate.

 EAT: three criteria to consider

-EAT (experience, authority, and trustworthiness) are listed in Google’s Guide to Research Quality Raters and consist of parameters that help build trust.
-They are essential in any type of page, but especially in those dealing with YMYL (your money, your life) topics.
+EAT (experience, authority, and trustworthiness) are listed in Google’s Guide to Research Quality Raters.
+It consists of parameters that help build trust.
+They are essential on any type of page.
+Especially in those dealing with YMYL (your money, your life) topics.
 It is, therefore, unthinkable to overlook them if we talk about best practices in International SEO.